mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     He moved out from under Ginnu and picked up the needle again, jabbing it into the same wound, yelling in pain and frustration.
 He removed the bloody dressing and found the narrow vessel again.
 Her question weighed on him heavily. *"Am I dying?"* He heard it echo in his mind as he crawled back under her and counted his compressions on her hearts.

-    Fanla called to him again, "We're pulling people out of the pavilion.
-They're all unconscious.
-We need your help."

-    "Let them die!"
-He said in a fit of exasperated rage.

-    Exasperated, Fanla left Kipnu to grieve and went to help the others on the surface.
-After 80 presses with no pulse or breathing, he stopped and slowly removed Ginnu's body from his own.
-He looked into hae lifeless eyes once more, both of their chests blue with kanosin, illuminating the space between life and death.

-    "I'll come back for you," he told hae, wishing he could be certain.
-An overwhelming air of failure welled up in him, but he pushed it down and forced himself to run away.

-    He caught the faint odors of smoke hanging in the air on the way back up.
-Far away, he could hear a low rumble, constant and unhuman. *Fire?
-What's going on?* In the armory, the rumble had grown to a deep roar coming from the direction of the pavilion with hints of yells and hollers trickling through.
-There was no sign of Fanla and spears were strewn on the ground as if in a hurry.

-    "Fanla?"
-He called, trying to find her.
-All he heard was the commotion outside.
-He took a spear and moved to a small crack in the entryway.
-He unsheathed an eye upon the scene outside and felt the heat of the firelight land upon his cheek.
-Some people were rushing out of the pavilion carrying limp bodies.
-Others were carrying crates of kanosin.
-Most were standing at a safe distance staring in horror at the sight of their home burning down.
-Adjacent to the armory, he saw a group of bodies laying on the ground and some people from his group attending to them.
-Some of them were stirring, and others were not.
-In an instant, he dropped the spear and ran out to help.

-    "Fanla!"
-He shouted when he approached them, and they quickly glanced in his direction.

-    Fanla franticly waved to him and called out, "Kipnu, these people aren't breathing.
-What do we do?"

-    He rushed toward her and knealt over the body of the maman she was attending to.
-He checked hae hearts for a pulse, finding one of two and pushed on hae lungs from above.

-    He announced to them, "If they have a pulse, do this until they cough.
-If they don't, move on to the next person."

-    They all quickly moved to someone, doing as he told them and repeating his motions.
-He turned to the woman and asked, "Where is Setre?"

-    "She's been moving people in and out of the fire."

-    Without a pause, he rose and ran off.
-The heat grew in intensity as he approached, but he pushed the pain down.
-He had to find Setre and Casra.

-    A silhouette appeared from the Great Pavilion.
-It was thin and short, almost resembling a child, but amidst the lapping of flames and fabric, the silhouette stood up and transformed into Setre, stumbling out of the smoke in a daze.
-He dashed to her to pull her out of the flames.

-    "Casra...Casra...", her voice had fractured in two and wheezed through labored breaths as she collapsed onto the ground.

-    He was too busy lifting and carrying her to hear what she had said.
-When he had made it to the area where Fanla and the others were checking for survivors, he set her down gently and began examining her for injury.
-The entire left side of her head and neck had been disfigured by the flames, and her eyes were dotted with starry cataracts.
-Setre reached to Kipnu's arm and he turned back toward her.
-Her gaze was vacant as if she were experiencing some other world far behind the one he was in.
-She called out again in a voice frailer than before, "Lin..."

     "Thi is safe in the treetops.
 No need to worry," he comforted her.
 But her mind was still locked away.